apisuomi/apisuomi-2.0/swagger/catalogue/README.md

 Authenticated users are able to:
 * all the above
+* get publishing queue (for APIS owned by authenticated user)
 * Add new API to publishing queue (admins reject or publish).
 Required metadata defined below.
 * Remove/update API (owned by authenticated user)
 * Unpublish/unpublish API (owned by authenticated user)